fge/grappa/README.md

 ## Example grammars

-You can have a look at the [examples package](https://github.com/parboiled1/grappa-examples).
+You can have a look at the [examples package](https://github.com/fge/grappa-examples).
 Note however that these examples do not make use of the latest developments available in this project.

-## How to build
+## How to build the current HEAD

-You will need a JDK 6 or greater use this command to build and install into your local repository:
+You will need a JDK 7 or greater use this command to build and install into your local repository:

 ```
 # Unix systems: Linux, MacOSX, *BSD